Unmissable 99p deals on bestselling crime fictionExplore deals

 11th Hour by James Patterson

-Have we missed any must-read books like Line of Duty?
+Have we missed any must-read police procedural books?
 Let us know in the comments below!

 Stuart MacBride’s books, both Ash Henderson and Logan McCrae series, MUST be part of the list – just brilliant!